 Many derogatory adjectives have been used to describe the smell of durian, but, in all fairness, the closest association I had upon first sampling the fruit was that of onions.
 As I continued to chew, a flavor of vanilla custard emerged that was quite pleasant and lingered for some time on my taste buds without a hint of the strange odor.

-If you haven’t already passed on to another article in the newspaper, here are some tips on growing durian.
+If you haven’t already passed on to another post in the Tico Times, here are some tips on growing durian.

 Durian trees are relatively large, reaching 25-50 meters in height.
 The leaves are evergreen, opposite, elliptic to oblong and 10-18 cm long.
 The flowers are produced in three to 30 clusters together on large branches and the trunk.